PacktPublishing/Data-Modeling-with-Snowflake/extras/04_join_elimination/README.md

 The article highlights the benefits of declaring constraints in Snowflake and using them to save time and money when performing multidimensional analyses.
 The accompanying code is included in this repository.

-Check out (Constraining the Centipede](https://medium.com/snowflake/constraining-the-centipede-a9d2d7524c72), published in Snowflake's Medium blog.
+Check out [Constraining the Centipede](https://medium.com/snowflake/constraining-the-centipede-a9d2d7524c72), published in Snowflake's Medium blog.